 Since its founding, CCLT has worked with communities both as a consultant and in more direct fashions.
 CCLT provided legal expertise to the Woodberry Land Trust, an organization that restored nearly 100 acres of city-owned property in the Druid Hill Park area.

-CCLT has also had a long-term relationship with communities in East Baltimore, particularly McElderry Park where it has partnered with the Amazing Grace Lutheran Church on a number of ventures.
+CCLT has primarily worked long-term with communities in East Baltimore, particularly in the McElderry Park neighborhood, where it has partnered with the Amazing Grace Lutheran Church on a number of ventures.

 The Amazing Port Street Project brought CCLT together with multiple community organizations including the Baltimore Community Foundation, the McElderry Park Community Association, Amazing Grace Lutheran Church, and Civic Works to acquire and develop vacant lots on North Port Street.
 The land is now a multi-use space that has community gardening beds, a labyrinth, and communal spaces to facilitate collective healing and reflection.